Toyota RAV4 Fuel Filter: Location, Signs, and Replacement

 Finding the fuel filter in your RAV4 is easy once you know it’s part of the fuel pump assembly inside the tank.

-• Models between 2006 and 2008 use plastic cylinder filters, while those from 2009 to 2012 utilize bag-type filters.
+• Models between 2006 and 2008 commonly use plastic cylinder filters, while some 2009–2012 models use bag-type or suction strainer filters.

 Recognizing When Your RAV4’s Fuel Filter Needs Replacement?